nicoHz/birdWatch/README.md

 # click-book

-story telling in the browser with animation in js
+Just some animation in the browser using js.